Coronavirus Pandemic Response

 - took the temperature of every child we interacted with;

-- sponsored two entrepreneurial endeavors for resettled children;
+- sponsored five entrepreneurial endeavors for resettled children;

 Throughout the pandemic, the kids receive counseling and participate in various educational activities.
 Shule purchased computers and launched our Computer Program, teaching boys basic computer skills.

 Our New Normal

 Shule has made adjustments to our regular programs to meet the guidelines implemented by the Ministry of Health of Uganda.

 We continue to provide emergency medical care and educate street-connected children on the importance of social distancing and how they can best protect themselves from contracting COVID-19.

 How can you help?
 Your support will help our team continue these essential programs, provide assistance to street-connected boys throughout the pandemic and ensure they have access to regular meals, personal hygiene, education — and ultimately, the opportunity to leave street life behind.